Coal Mine Methane

 The principal activity of the Group of Experts on CMM is development and dissemination of the Best Practice Guidance for Effective Methane Drainage and Recovery in Coal Mines (for the updated version please click here).
 Read more >

-Two panel discussions on matters particularly interesting to the Group of Experts on CMM, i.e. methane management (high-level panel and technical session) and just transition will be held at the 30th Session of the Committee on Sustainable Energy.
-Please see an overview of the week.
+Two panel discussions on matters particularly interesting to the Group of Experts on CMM, i.e. methane management (high-level panel and technical session) and just transition were held at the 30th Session of the Committee on Sustainable Energy.

 ECE Executive Secretary, Ms. Olga Algayerova, delivers a keynote speech titled Opportunity for Global Action on Methane: International Decade of Methane Management at the online event A Call to Action on Methane: an international dialogue hosted by the GMI.
 Please click a link to the video to watch her address.